-Step 2: Click on “All Devices” at the top of the window and then choose the device you want to erase, in this case the locked iPad.
+Step 2: Click on “All Devices” at the top of the window and then choose the device you want to erase, in this case, the locked iPad.

 Step 3: Click “Erase iPad” to erase the device as well as its passcode.
-You can then choose to restore the device from a backup or setup as new.
+You can then choose to restore the device from a backup or set up as new.

 Step 2: Sign in to your iCloud account, and select "Photos" click “Scan” to allow the program to scan the backup file.

 If you had never synced your iPad with iTunes or set up Find my iPhone, you will need to use recovery mode to restore the iPad.
 This will erase the device completely as well as the passcode.